 I can’t say enough about the quality and value of Balsa USA WW1 kits.
 This is my fourth Balsa USA kit build (1/4 Nieuport, 1/4 Fokker Dr.1, and 1/3 Fokker D.VII), and with the exception of a small scale outline modification to the top wing center section cut-out, it is built exactly as designed.
 The fun part for me now is picking off all the various “Fiddly Bits” not included in the basic kit but are unique to the full scale aircraft: Wire Rigging, Lewis Gun, Telescopic Gunsight, Windscreen & fairing, Landing Gear bungee fairings, Lower Cowl extensions, Cockpit detail and Pilot Figure (Aces of Iron).

-My plan is to fly it at the Rhinebeck WWI RC Jamboree next September.
+My plan is to fly it again at the Rhinebeck WWI RC Jamboree in September 2021.